ActiveLogin/ActiveLogin.Authentication/README.md

 [![Slack](https://img.shields.io/badge/slack-@ActiveLogin-blue.svg?logo=slack)](https://join.slack.com/t/activelogin/shared_invite/enQtODQ0ODYyMTgxMjg0LWJhODhiZmFmODYyMWMzZWEwMjdmYWU2NGRhZmQ0MTg0MzIwNzA2OTM3NTJjOTk2MmE1MzIwMzkzYjllMjAyNzg)
 [![Twitter Follow](https://img.shields.io/badge/Twitter-@ActiveLoginSE-blue.svg?logo=twitter)](https://twitter.com/ActiveLoginSE)

 ActiveLogin.Authentication enables an application to support Swedish BankID (svenskt BankID) authentication in .NET.
 Built on NET Standard and packaged as NuGet-packages they are easy to install and use on multiple platforms.
 Used with Identity Server it can be configured as a provider for Azure AD B2C.
-Totally free to use!
-[Commercial support and traning](#support--training) is available if you need assistance or a quick start.
+Free to use, [commercial support and traning](#support--training) is available if you need assistance or a quick start.

 ## Features